Producer, UI & General Programmer

 Making Rio's Interactions

-Rio was initially implemented to face the player with a text box for communication, but this proved unintuitive in VR as players often ignored him.
-To resolve this, I recorded voice lines for Rio via Audacity and implement them.
-Rio would also play an animation to draw attention when a quest was selected, or the player entered/ left the quest area.
+Rio's initial design was simple with a text box appearing as the player was in vicinity.
+This proved unintuitive as players often missed the textbox due to the direction they were looking at.
+To resolve this, I recorded voice lines for Rio via Audacity and implement them with spatial audio.
+To further draw attention and give feedback Rio would play an animation when a quest was selected, completed or the player entered/ left the quest area.

 The Photo Submission Box

 Similarly, the photo box lacked feedback making it difficult for players to know if they were submitting properly.
 To resolve this a blue outline appeared when a photo could be dropped, relevant sound effects added and a text display given to say why whether a photo was accepted or rejected.
 At times players left a photo in and could not submit a photo.
-To resolve this an auditory que telling the player to remove the photo was made.
+As such an auditory cue telling the player to remove the photo was made.

-Drawing on my experience creating thumbnails and videos for YouTube as a hobby, I produced posters and gameplay videos using Adobe Photoshop and Premiere Pro.
-Not being a trained artist, I iterated on the designs multiple times, incorporating feedback from friends with design and art experience.
-The final result ended up looking great and worked well to display our game during the showcases we attended.
+Drawing on my experience creating thumbnails and videos for YouTube, I produced posters and gameplay videos using OBS, Adobe Photoshop and Premiere Pro.
+Not being a trained artist, I iterated on the design’s multiple times, incorporating feedback from students with design and art experience.
+The result ended up looking great and worked well to display our game during the showcases we attended.
+There was roughly 5 iterations of the poster before the final one was selected.

 As the renowned detective Steve De’gunn you are uniquely qualified to solve otherwise unsolved crimes through your dimension switching ability named Aletheia.
 Aletheia allows you to see the hidden nature of the world and its people to discover truths that would never show in reality.
 Gather evidence and testimonies, analyse to find the truth and interrogate the suspect to break their alibi to bring justice for all.